 $(CONDOR_HOST), $(IP_ADDRESS), *.yourdomainname.com, 192.168.178.*, (Replace *.cs.wisc.edu with your domain name and add your local IP subnet e.g. 192.168.178.*).
 On Windows you can obtain your IP subnet using cmd.exe with the ipconfig command.

-Program files seem to be problematic, so we do not recommend to use that directory
+C:\condor\).
+The directory \Program Files\ seem to be problematic, so we do not recommend to use it.

 Install(You need Administrator rights.)